0cjs/8bitdev/src/clic/objects.md

 __Split heap:__ this is effectively two heaps of variable size with cons cells in the top half and obdata in the bottom half.
 Each grows towards the other and is GC'd separately.
-This should make allocation more efficient and also removes the need to have separate tags to distinguish obdata blocks from cons cells, since we know them by which heap they're in.
-This would free up bit 1 (tags %1x and %0x) to be used for GC or perhaps to help extend the address space.
+This should make allocation more efficient.

+This does not entirely remove the need for separate tags to distinguish obdata blocks from cons cells since either may be outside one of these heaps (e.g. in ROM or a static "core" interpreter area).
+However it does make the tag bits redundant within the obdata heap (though not the cons cell heap); see below for how this might help GC.

+Using separate heaps for cons cells and obdata values may speed up allocation and GC because the former heap would contain only one size of object (dword), thus lengths never need be read and that heap doesn't need regular compaction if it maintains a free list.
+(This might be done with an intrinsic constant in the car and pointer to next free entry in the cdr.)
+But note the heap does need to be compacted before a load from external media.
+(And probably save as well, for a compact save.)

 __Tiny Heap__ for very small memory systems:
-- This is intended to compete feature-wide with 4K BASICs.
+- This is intended to compete feature-wise with 4K BASICs.
 - If necessary, restrict pointers to 32 KB (or even 16 KB?), freeing up the top bit to mark object header tags.
 - Make all heap objects four bytes asize and remove length byte (length